cmisra/RaagBase/README.md

 The RaagBase is stored in the file named `Bhatkhande-Dataset.csv`.
 The dataset is a single comma separated values (CSV) file where the notes of each composition along with the raags are manually stored.
 Therefore, each sample of the dataset corresponds to a single composition and the notes of each composition span over three octaves or _Saptaks_, namely the middle or _Madhya_, upper or _Taar_, and lower octave or _Mandra_ Saptak.

 We also represent RaagBase as graph by exploiting the dominance and absence of notes in a composition provided by the characteristic sequences.
 We apply several existing robust graph clustering techniques for identifying similar raag compositions.
 Experimental results show extremely accurate clusters having high accuracy, thus validating RaagBase.
+The code for implementing graph clustering techniques is given in `Musical-graph.ipynb` file.